telerik/blazor-docs/components/treelist/columns/auto-generated.md

         [Display(Name = "Hire Date")]
         public DateTime HireDate { get; set; }

+        // Used for the editing so replacing the object in the view-model data
+        // will treat it as the same object and keep its state - otherwise it will
+        // collapse after editing is done, which is not what the user would expect public override bool Equals(object obj)
+        {
+            if (obj is Employee)
+            {
+                return this.Id == (obj as Employee).Id;
+            }
+            return false;
+        }
     }

     // basic Update operation, the rest is not implemented for brevity